VadimDu/production-rag-system/production_rag_system/examples/README.md

    nano .env  # or use your preferred editor
    ```

-3. For document processing examples:
+3. For document processing examples: (these directories inc. test doc files were created already)
    ```bash
    mkdir -p examples/documents
    # Add your documents to this directory